Leonidas-from-XIV/node-xml2js/README.md

   * `mergeAttrs` (default: `false`): Merge attributes and child elements as properties of the parent, instead of keying attributes off a child attribute object.
 This option is ignored if `ignoreAttrs` is `false`.
+  * `validator` (default `null`): You can specify a callable that validates the resulting structure somehow, however you want.
+See unit tests for an example.

 These default settings are for backward-compatibility (and might change in the future).
 For the most 'clean' parsing, you should disable `normalize` and